pasidmaek/todo-lists/README.md

 ## Technologies Used

 - React for building user interfaces
-- JavaScript (or TypeScript) for application logic
+- TypeScript for application logic
 - Material-UI with custom theme and font for styling